Connect with others who understand.

 Written by Emily Wagner, M.S.

-If you have a connective tissue disease like scleroderma, you may be wondering how else it affects your body.
-You might already have swollen hands and feet, rigid joints, and digestive issues, so it may not be surprising to hear that scleroderma can also affect your lungs and cause pulmonary arterial hypertension (PAH).
-This condition causes high blood pressure within your lung’s arteries.
+If you have a connective tissue disease like scleroderma, you may be wondering how it affects your body.
+You might have symptoms like swollen hands and feet, rigid joints, and digestive issues, so it may not be surprising to hear that scleroderma can also affect your lungs and cause a condition called pulmonary arterial hypertension (PAH).
+PAH, one form of pulmonary hypertension (PH), occurs when your lungs’ arteries narrow, causing high blood pressure in your lungs.

 Several myPHteam members have reached out to others, asking about their experiences living with scleroderma and PAH.
 “Does anyone have an autoimmune issue causing PH?” asked one member.